Ontario reports fewer than 500 new COVID-19 cases for 2nd straight day | Globalnews.ca

-According to Wednesday’s report, 107 cases were recorded in Toronto, 39 each in Ottawa and Hamilton, 35 in York Region, 33 each in Peel Region and Windsor-Essex, and 32 in Niagara Region.
+According to Wednesday’s report, 84 cases were recorded in Toronto, 44 in York Region, 44 in Windsor-Essex, 39 in Peel Region, 33 in Hamilton, and 25 in Middlesex-London.

-The death toll in the province has risen to 9,723 as eight more deaths were recorded.
+The death toll in the province has risen to 9,771 as 14 more deaths were recorded including four deaths that occurred more than a month ago due to data cleanup.

-Read more: Science table says Ontario’s 4th wave has ‘flattened,’ releases ‘wide range’ of case projections
+Read more: Number of COVID-19 vaccine exemptions being given out seems ‘high,’ Ontario medical officer says

 Vaccinations, recoveries, testing, 7-day average in Ontario

 Test positivity hit 1.7 per cent.
-Last week, test positivity was at 1.8 per cent.
+Last week, test positivity was also at 1.7 per cent.

 Hospitalizations in Ontario

-Ontario reported 292 people in general hospital wards with COVID-19 (down by 23 from the previous day) with 172 patients in intensive care units (down by eight) and 149 patients in intensive care units on a ventilator (down by three).
+Ontario reported 280 people in general hospital wards with COVID-19 (down by three from the previous day) with 156 patients in intensive care units (up by one) and 132 patients in intensive care units on a ventilator (up by one).

 In the third wave peak, which was the worst wave for hospitalizations, the province saw as many as 900 patients in ICUs with COVID and almost 2,400 in general hospital wards.